kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Allows user to have transitive peering between thousands of VPCs and on-premises data centers.
 - Works on regional basis by default but can also work across regions.
 - Can work across AWS accounts with Resource Access Manager.
-- Can use route tables to limit VPCP-to-VPC communication.
+- Can use route tables to limit VPC-to-VPC communication.
 - Works with Direct Connect and VPN connections.
 - **Supports IP multicast** (IP multicast is a method of sending Internet Protocol (IP) datagrams to a group of interested receivers in a single transmission.
 It is the IP-specific form of multicast and is used for streaming media and other network applications.
 It uses specially reserved multicast address blocks in IPv4 and IPv6.)